Kaofriz/axi-timeline-sample-/README.md

 Three sources of AXI
 SourceThinkerKey insight①Laozi (老子)Axes as open possibility, not fixed truth②Nāgārjuna (龍樹)Two-truths: meta-relative / locally absolute③EinsteinNo absolute frame; local optimisation is valid

+Coordinate Map (View ③) — Notes
+The coordinate values assigned to each thinker are provisional and intended for discussion only.
+They do not represent definitive or authoritative classifications.
+Points vs Areas: A point indicates a relatively localised position on the selected axes.
+An area indicates that the thinker's thought spans a range — either across multiple domains, or because the position genuinely varies by context.
+Axes: The three axes shown are one example set.
+In AXI/AXES, axes are not fixed — they should be chosen freely according to the purpose of the analysis.
+Different questions call for different axes.
+Why AXI spans all domains: This does not mean AXI claims to be superior or universally correct.
+AXI is the philosophical principle underlying AXES, a coordinate system for mapping epistemic positions.
+A coordinate system itself has no fixed position within the space it describes — it is the framework, not a point within it.

 Author
 Kaori Frizelle — Independent Researcher, Ireland